Australia road trips starting at 1€/night. Click here

 green, peaceful and walking distance of center

-A little over 60 km further on this Romantic Road in Germany, the next town to charm you is Nördlingen.
+A little over 37 miles further on this Romantic Road in Germany, the next town to charm you is Nördlingen.

 Arrive in another medieval marvel, this time with preserved city walls that encircle its almost perfectly round old town.
 At its heart is the mighty Gothic wonder that is St. George’s Church — whose tower offers panoramas across town.
 Less visited than Rothenburg, here you won’t have to jostle other visitors to get those winning couple shots.